mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 #### Glossary
 - Individual repository - An existing repository in the kubernetes-csi/ org in Github e.g. the external-attacher repository.
+- Individual component - An existing component of csi sidecars.
 - AIO monorepo or monorepo - The monolithic repository where most of the code of the CSI Sidecars will be migrated.
 - Monorepo component - The source code of an individual repository that is currently being migrated or already migrated to the monorepo.